intel-iot-devkit/shopper-mood-monitor-cpp/README.md

 ## Setting the Build Environment

-You must configure the environment to use the OpenVINO™ toolkit one time per session by running the following command:
+You must configure the environment to use the Intel® Distribution of OpenVINO™ toolkit one time per session by running the following command:
 ```
     source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```